joeyounan55/Xinam1ne/README.md

 ### Why Xinam1ne instead of Dopamine?

 Honestly, do what you want.
 Dopamine works fine to some extent.
-A lot of you ask me what changes with Xinam1ne and I always have to type out the same old stuff, so have a list here:
+A lot of you ask me what changes with Xinam1ne and I always have to type out the same old stuff, so have a list of what Xinam1ne has that Dopamine doesn't:

-Xinam1ne includes:
 - Xina-like symlinks for older rootful tweaks which are created upon jailbreaking (so DRM for said tweaks can load w/o issue in rare cases)
 - Cypwn-oriented colors
 - A toggle to stay on stock Dopamine vs. Xinam1ne w/ symlinks